chinmaynema/chinmaynema.github.io/_posts/2021-03-10-Kasol-Chalal-Tosh.md

 - Next stop was Chalal, a beautiful, tiny hamlet on the other side of the river
 	- Its a 40 minutes hike to Chalal, through the forest, along the river.
 There are several peaceful spots on the way to squat
-	- Chalal is popular for its psychedelic parties, visited by world-renowned DJs
+	- Chalal is popular for psychedelic / trance parties in the deep forests, visited by world-renowned DJs
-	- I headed straight to **Freedom Cafe**, a psychedelic themed cafe, for a sumptuous meal.
+	- I headed straight to **Freedom Cafe**, a psychedelic themed cafe, for a scrumptious meal.
 There was one such party being hosted by them that night
--
+- After roaming around Chalal for a while, I headed back to Kasol, to catch the bus to Barshaini
+	- There are buses every hour from Kasol to Barshaini, till ~4pm
+	- Again, a picturesque route, as you head higher up the mountains, leaving the crowd and the traffic behind
+- The weather was pleasant and I decided to hike up to Tosh, crossing the **Parvati Dam** on the way
+	- Its ~3.5 kms on a winding road, unmetalled at times
+	- If you request the security at the dam, they may allow you to walk on it.
+Unfortunately, when I went, the river was running dry

 <span style="color: #000000">**Day 2: Tosh Waterfall, Kutla**</span>